theodi/philbot/README.md

 username:  somerackspacelogin
 api_key:   longstringoflettersandnumbers11
 region:    lon
-container: philbot
+container: {bucket}
 ```

 Then:

 ```
 echo "SHARE=/home/share/" > .env
-rvmsudo bundle exec foreman export -u philbot -a philbot upstart /etc/init
+rvmsudo bundle exec foreman export -u {user} -a {user} upstart /etc/init
 ```

-Now start the service with `service philbot start` (or bounce the box again) and the magic should begin to happen: open a view on your Cloudfiles container (Cyberduck, web browser, remote viewing, whatever you got), then drop some more files in the _philbot_ share and they should start to appear in Cloudfiles.
+Now start the service with `service philbot start` (or bounce the box again) and the magic should begin to happen: open a view on your Cloudfiles container (Cyberduck, web browser, remote viewing, whatever you got), then drop some more files in the _{my appliance}_ share and they should start to appear in Cloudfiles.

 ##RasPi